 Must the owners of the corporation, LLC or LLP, or the majority of the stockholders be Alaska residents or Alaska registrants?
 No. There is no residency or registration requirement for any of the owners or stockholders.

 If a corporation, LLC or LLP is changing a person in responsible charge what documentation is required?
-Form 08-4409, “Application for Amendment for Certificate of Authorization for Corporate, LLC or LLP Practice” must be submitted, together with a $100 check or money order payable to the State of Alaska.
+Form 08-4409, “Application for Amendment for Certificate of Authorization for Corporate, LLC or LLP Practice” must be submitted, together with the current amendment fee payable to the State of Alaska.
 A certified, notarized resolution of the board of directors of the corporation, the managing members or manager of the LLC, or of the general partners of the LLP must be submitted naming all current persons in responsible charge.
 Persons in responsible charge must be registered in Alaska.

 If a corporation, LLC or LLP is adding a branch of practice what documentation must be submitted?
-Form 08-4409, “Application for Amendment for Certificate of Authorization for Corporate, LLC, or LLP Practice” must be submitted along with a $100 check or money order payable to the State of Alaska.
+Form 08-4409, “Application for Amendment for Certificate of Authorization for Corporate, LLC, or LLP Practice” must be submitted along with the current amendment fee payable to the State of Alaska.
 A certified, notarized amendment to the corporate, LLC or LLP bylaws must also be submitted that conforms to AS 08.48.241 and 12 AAC 36.135.
 In addition, a certified, notarized resolution of the board of directors of the corporation, the managing members or manager of the LLC, or the general partners of the LLP must be submitted designating the person in responsible charge for the new branch of practice.
 The person designated in responsible charge must have a current Alaska registration.

 If a corporation, LLC or LLP changes its name what documentation is required to be submitted?
-A copy of a new certificate from the Corporations section of the Division of Corporations, Business and professional Licensing showing the new name must be submitted along with the “Application for Amendment for Certificate of Authorization for Corporate, LLC, or LLP Practice” (Form 08-4409), together with a $100 check or money order payable to the State of Alaska.
+A copy of a new certificate from the Corporations section of the Division of Corporations, Business and professional Licensing showing the new name must be submitted along with the “Application for Amendment for Certificate of Authorization for Corporate, LLC, or LLP Practice” (Form 08-4409), together with the current amendment fee payable to the State of Alaska.
 A certified, notarized amendment to the corporate, LLC, or LLP bylaws must be submitted that shows the name change has been properly enacted.

 How do I obtain my FE (formerly EIT) certification number?
 Alaska does not issue certification or registration numbers for passing the Fundamentals of Engineering (FE) exam.
 However, your score is on permanent record with the division.
 You may have your score verified to another state board upon written request and a $20 fee payable to the State of Alaska.
 You may purchase a wall certificate for a fee of $20.